sindresorhus/figures/readme.md

 Symbols to use when the terminal does not support Unicode symbols.

-### replaceSymbols(string)
+### replaceSymbols(string, options?)

-Returns the input with replaced fallback Unicode symbols on older terminals.
+Returns the input with replaced fallback symbols if the terminal has poor Unicode support.

 All the below [figures](#figures) are attached to the default export as shown in the example above.